 The Group does not hold client money or client assets.

-Arundel Group Limited ensures that its board of directors defines, oversees and is accountable for the implementation of governance arrangements that ensure effective and prudent management of the company, including the segregation of duties in the organisation and the prevention of conflicts of interest.
-Its board of directors has overall responsibility for the company, approves and oversees the implementation of the company’s strategic objectives, risk strategy and internal governance, ensures the integrity of the company’s financial and accounting reporting systems, including financial and operational controls and compliance with the regulatory system, oversees the process of disclosure and communications, oversees senior management and monitors and periodically assesses the effectiveness of the company’s governance arrangements and takes appropriate steps to address any deficiencies.
+Arundel AG ensures that its board of directors defines, oversees and is accountable for the implementation of governance arrangements that ensure effective and prudent management of the company, including the segregation of duties in the organisation and the prevention of conflicts of interest.
+Its board of directors has overall responsibility for the company, approves and oversees the implementation of the company's strategic objectives, risk strategy and internal governance, ensures the integrity of the company's financial and accounting reporting systems, including financial and operational controls, oversees the process of disclosure and communications, oversees senior management and monitors and periodically assesses the effectiveness of the company's governance arrangements and takes appropriate steps to address any deficiencies.

-Arundel Group Limited devotes adequate human and financial resources to the induction and training of its directors.
-It ensures that its directors do not hold more directorships than is appropriate taking into account individual circumstances and the nature, scale and complexity of Arundel Group Limited’s activities.
-Arundel Group Limited does not have a nomination committee, but looks for a broad set of qualities and competences when recruiting its directors and seeks to promote diversity.
+Arundel AG devotes adequate human and financial resources to the induction and training of its directors.
+It ensures that its directors do not hold more directorships than is appropriate taking into account individual circumstances and the nature, scale and complexity of Arundel AG's activities.

 BUSINESS CONTINUITY PLAN SUMMARY

-Contacting Arundel — If after a significant business disruption you cannot contact Arundel as you usually do at phone number (212) 332-7801 or by e-mail at: email@example.com , or our alternative number (212) 332-7802, you may also access Arundel through its web site at www.arundel-ag.com If you cannot access it through these means, you should contact the Group at (011-44-20-7766-7000) for instructions on how you may be assisted.
+Contacting Arundel - If after a significant business disruption you cannot contact Arundel as you usually do at phone number (011-44-7768 255661) or by email at firstname.lastname@example.org , you may also access Arundel through its website at www.arundel-ag.com .
+If you cannot access it through these means, you should contact the Group at (011-44-20-7268 4917) for instructions on how you may be assisted.

 The Group backs up important records in a geographically separate area.

-For more information — If you have questions about the Group’s business continuity planning, you can contact it at (212) 332-7801 or by e-mail at: firstname.lastname@example.org
+For more information - If you have questions about the Group's business continuity planning, you can contact it at 011-44 -7768 255661 or by email at email@example.com .